Avon Old Farms: History

-Starting in June 1944, during World War II, the campus was reworked to serve as the Old Farms Convalescent Hospital for blind veterans.
-Riddle died in 1946, the hospital wound down in 1947, and in 1948 the Avon Old Farms School resumed operation under Provost Donald W. Pierpoint.
+Starting in June 1944, during World War II, the campus was adapted to serve as the Old Farms Convalescent Hospital for blind veterans.
+Riddle died in 1946, and the hospital wound down in 1947.
+In 1948, the Avon Old Farms School resumed operation under Provost Donald W. Pierpoint.

 Athletics

-Avon Old Farms is in the Founders League.

-Avon ice hockey teams have won nine Division 1 New England Championships (five between 2004 and 2010).
+Avon Old Farms is a member of the Founders League.
+Its ice hockey teams have won nine Division I New England Championships (five between 2004 and 2010).
 In the 2015–16 season, the Winged Beavers won the Founders League and landed third in the USHR standings.
 On December 21, 2009, Avon played Taft School in the first hockey game played at Fenway Park.

-In 2015, the Avon lacrosse team won the Western New England and the Founders League.
-The 2015 team was also rated as the number one team in New England and one of the best programs in the "Elite 25" by USA Today.